 If you don’t mind the cat breed's daily maintenance, Exotic Longhairs are ideal for any home.
-These calm felines can give their human companion their privacy and not clingy or needy.
-They can also be playful, a perfect match for the kids.
+These calm felines give their human companion privacy and are not clingy or needy.
+They also have a playful side, which makes them a perfect match for older, well-behaved kids.
+However, they are not well suited to homes with loud, boisterous young kids as they prefer a quieter environment.

 - Grooming: Everyday 10/10